 The following menu options are available on the Server menu.
-Select an option by using the up or down arrow keys.
+Select an option by using the Up or Down arrow keys.
 Then press <Enter> to execute the option, and follow the prompts.

-Option Description Exit Saving Changes Exit Setup and save your changes to CMOS.
-Exit Discarding Changes Exit Setup without saving data to CMOS.
+Option Description Exit Saving Changes Exit Setup and save changes.
+Exit Discarding Changes Exit Setup without saving changes.
 Load Setup Defaults Load default values for all Setup items.
-Load Custom Defaults Load settings from custom defaults.
-Save Custom Defaults Save changes to custom defaults.
-Normally PhoenixBios reads setup settings from CMOS.
-However, if CMOS fails, BIOS uses custom defaults- if you have set them.
-If not, BIOS uses factory defaults.
-Discard Changes Load previous values from CMOS for all Setup items.
-Save Changes Save Setup data to CMOS.
+Load Custom Defaults Load settings from Custom Defaults.
+Save Custom Defaults Save changes as Custom Defaults.
+If CMOS fails, BIOS uses Custom Defaults if available.
+If not, it uses the factory defaults.
+Discard Changes Load previous values of all Setup items.
+Save Changes Save all changes.